cs50/labs/birthdays/README.md

 ### Hints

-* Recall that when a user inputs information into a form, this information should be `posted` upon submission.
+* Recall that when a user inputs information into a form, this information should be `POST`ed upon submission.

 * In `application.py`, we can obtain the information posted by the user via `request.form.get("args")` where `args` is the `name` attribute of the `input` in `index.html`.
   * For example, if in `index.html`, we have `<input name="value" type="text"></input>`, we can write `request.form.get("value")` in `application.py` to extract the user's input.